 Beginning on or about May 11, 2021, two putative class action complaints were filed against PCT, certain senior members of management and others, asserting violations of federal securities laws under Section 10(b) and Section 20(a) of the Exchange Act.
 The complaints generally allege that the applicable defendants made false and/or misleading statements in press releases and public filings regarding the Technology, PCT's business and PCT's prospects.
 The first putative class action complaint was filed in the U.S. District Court for the Middle District of Florida by William C. Theodore against PCT and certain senior members of management (the "Theodore Lawsuit").
-The second putative class action complaint was filed in the U.S. District Court for the Middle District of Florida by William C. Theodore Lawsuit of Florida by David Tennenbaum against PCT, certain senior members of management and others (the "Tennenbaum Lawsuit") and, together with the Theodore Lawsuit, the "Lawsuits").
+The second putative class action complaint was filed in the U.S. District Court for the Middle District of Florida by David Tennenbaum against PCT, certain senior members of management and others (the "Tennenbaum Lawsuit" and, together with the Theodore Lawsuit, the "Lawsuits").
+The plaintiffs in the Lawsuits seek to represent a class of investors who purchased or otherwise acquired PCT's securities between November 16, 2020 and May 5, 2021.
+The plaintiffs in the Tennenbaum Lawsuit also seek to represent a class of all holders of ROCH CH Acquisition I Co. securities entitled to participate in the March 16, 2021 shareholder vote on the Business Combination.
+The complaints seek certification of the alleged class and compensatory damages.
+The Theodore Lawsuit also seeks punitive damages.
+The complaints rely on information included in a research report published by Hindenburg Research LLC.
+The time for the applicable defendants to answer, move or otherwise respond has not yet been scheduled.
 On July 14, 2021, the court granted a motion to consolidate the Lawsuits and on July 26, 2021, Tennenbaum filed a motion to voluntarily dismiss his complaint without prejudice.
-On August 5, 2021, the Court entered an order appointing the Ciecko Brothers as Co-Lead Plaintiffs") and Pomerantz LLP as Lead Coursel.
+On August 5, 2021, the Court entered an order identifying the Ciecko Brothers as Co-Lead Plaintiffs ("Lead Plaintiffs") and Pomerantz LLP as Lead Counsel.
+The Lead Plaintiffs will be required to file a consolidated amended complaint on or before September 21, 2021.
+Defendants will be required to answer or otherwise plead within 45 days following the filing of the Lead Plaintiffs' consolidated amended complaint.
+PCT and the individual defendants constituting senior members of management intend to vigorously defend the Lawsuits.
+Given the stage of the litigation, PCT cannot reasonably estimate at this time whether there will be any loss, or if there is a loss, the possible range of loss, that may arise from the unresolved Lawsuits.